 We all know that drinking and driving just don’t mix.
-But we tend to turn a blind eye to smart phone usage while behind the wheel.
-Though many states are trying to have texting while driving banned, we still think of phone use while driving as harmless.
+But we tend to turn a blind eye to smartphone usage while behind the wheel.
+Though many states are trying to have texted while driving ban, we still think of phone use while driving as harmless.
 It’s better to play it safe and keep your attention on the road where it belongs.
 Here are a few apps that will allow you to do that while using your mobile phone in transit.

 Already a modern classic, Text’nDrive does just about what you’d think it does.
 It’s a handy app available from iTunes and the Android Market that allows you to easily send SMS messages while you drive using advanced voice recognition software.
 A must for anyone who logs a lot of miles going to and from work, it has the added benefit of being free.
 There’s a paid version also available, but the basic functionality is the same in both.

-One Touch Text Response, or Otter for short, is a nifty app that allows you to create prerecorded responses to text messages from your contact list.
-It features a slew of options when it comes to automatically responding to some or all of your texts, and shuts off your ringer when the car is moving.
+One-Touch Text Response, or Otter for short, is a nifty app that allows you to create prerecorded responses to text messages from your contact list.
+It features a slew of options when it comes to automatically respond to some or all of your texts, and shuts off your ringer when the car is moving.
 If you want to curtail your texting while still maintaining a degree of interaction with your contacts, Otter is the solution.

 Considering the fact that texting is the number one distraction for drivers trying to be responsible, an application like Textecution was inevitable.
 Originally designed for parents who wanted to stop their teens from texting while driving, adults can also use it to prevent themselves from doing the same.
 Textecution uses your smart phone’s built-in accelerometer to sense when your car is going faster than 10 MPH and kills your ability to use SMS when you’re in motion.